Category:

 Later Career

 Rawls continued releasing music steadily throughout the 1980s and 1990s.
 In addition to making music, he made a number of television and film appearances during his career.
 He appeared in the first season of "Sesame Street" and in the second season of "The Muppet Show."
-He also acted in the Western television series, "The Big Valley."
-He appeared in the film "Leaving Las Vegas," "Blues Brothers 2000," and "Angel, Angel, Down We Go."
+He also acted in the Western television series "The Big Valley."
+He appeared in the films "Leaving Las Vegas," "Blues Brothers 2000," and "Angel, Angel, Down We Go."
 In 1994, he played a supporting role in the independent film, "Lookin' Italian" and also had a supporting role in "Baywatch Nights."
 He also lent his voice to a number of cartoon characters in shows like "Hey Arnold!," "Garfield," "Captain Planet and the Planeteers," and "The Proud Family."
-Additionally, he was a longtime spokesperson for the Colonial Penn Life Insurance Company and appeared in a number of advertisements for Budweiser.
+Additionally, he was a longtime spokesperson for the Colonial Penn Life Insurance Company and appeared in a number of Budweiser advertisements.

 Awards and Honors